Kyria/LazyBlacksmith/README.md

 # LazyBlacksmith
 An EVE Online Industry application for lazy people.

 ## About
 LazyBlacksmith is a flask application allowing people to get informations about industry in eveonline.

-#### Current features
+#### Features
-* Blueprint manufacture informations including components required
+* Blueprint manufacture informations including components required and installation costs
+ * Use CREST market price / adjusted price for costs
+ * Use CREST industry index for installation fee

 #### TODO
 * Blueprint research and inventions informations
-* Give price everywhere (especially manufacturing)
-* Current Industry Indexes, with history (only since the installation)
-* Calculate industry taxes (I wish it never exists)
 * Things.

 ## Requirements
 * Python 2.7